Pirate Movies and Swashbucklers

 SINBAD THE SAILOR

-1947 ~ Douglas Fairbanks Jr, Anthony Quinn, Maureen O'Hara - One of Douglas Fairbanks Jr.'s best films.
+1947 ~ Douglas Fairbanks Jr, Anthony Quinn, Maureen O'Hara, Walter Slezak. - One of Douglas Fairbanks Jr.'s best films.
 A lavish Technicolor adventure with an excellent cast that resurrects the exuberance of his father's swashbuckling classics.
 Has great action sequences.
+It tells the tale of the "eighth" voyage of Sinbad, wherein he discovers the lost treasure of Alexander the Great.

 1990 ~ Stian Smestad, Gabriel Byrne - A young Norwegian boy, and a girl stowaway discover that some of their shipmates are actually pirates.